 Not long before, Herod, the puppet governor of Galilee, Jesus' home territory, had executed John the Baptist.
 But John was a man whose vision Jesus largely shared, and the execution seemed ominous.
-Jesus had begun to come face-to-face with the danger of His mission.
+Jesus came face-to-face with the danger of His mission.